0xScorpio/Certifications/CISSP/Domain-1-Security-Risk-Management/Notes.md

 - Trade Secrets

 ## Attacks on Intellectual Property
-Copyright
+Copyright:
 - Piracy
 - Copyright infringement

-Trademarks
+Trademarks:
 - Counterfeiting

-Patents
+Patents:
 - Patent infringement

-Trade Secrets
+Trade Secrets:
 While an organization can do nothing if their Trade Secret is discovered, HOW it is done can be illegal.
 - Cyber Squatting: Buying a URL you know someone else will need (gray area legal)
 - Typo Squatting: Buying a URL that is very close to real website name (can be illegal)